selkies-project/selkies-gstreamer/README.md

 Fourth, `selkies-gstreamer` is easy to use and expand to various usage cases, attracting users and developers from diverse backgrounds, as it uses [GStreamer](https://gstreamer.freedesktop.org).
 GStreamer allows pluggable components to be mixed and matched like LEGO blocks to form arbitrary pipelines, providing an easier interface with more comprehensive documentation compared to [FFmpeg](https://ffmpeg.org).
 Therefore, `selkies-gstreamer` is meant from the start to be a community-built project, where developers from all backgrounds can easily contribute to or expand upon. `selkies-gstreamer` mainly uses [`gst-python`](https://gitlab.freedesktop.org/gstreamer/gstreamer/-/tree/main/subprojects/gst-python), the [Python](https://www.python.org) bindings for GStreamer, [`webrtcbin`](https://gstreamer.freedesktop.org/documentation/webrtc/index.html), which provides the ability to send a WebRTC remote desktop stream to web browsers from GStreamer, and many more community plugins provided by GStreamer.

 # NOTE: PLEASE GO TO v1.5.2.
-The below instructions will break with the current release.
+The below instructions are intended for v1.6.0 and will break with the current release.

 ## How do I get started?